 Both Sides welcomed the launching of direct flights between Georgia and the Czech Republic in 2017 by Georgian air-carrier and underlined its importance for promoting tourism and economic ties between two countries.
 Moreover, in case of their interest the Georgian Side also welcomes direct flights from the Czech air companies.

+The Georgian Side addressed the Czech Side to accelerate negotiations on the draft Agreement between the Government of Georgia and the Government of the Czech Republic on International Road Transport, that will create legal base and facilitate road transportation between the countries.

 8. Regional development and construction (agreeded)